 In the example output shown above, the system is idle and the memory usage is nominal.

-If your server’s memory gets used up to the extent at which it can threaten system stability, the Out-of-memory killer will choose which process to eliminate based on many variables such as the amount of work done that would be lost and total memory freed.
-Linux keeps a score for each running process, which represents the likelihood at which the process would be killed in OOM situation.
+If your server’s memory gets used up to the extent that it can threaten system stability, the Out-of-memory killer will choose which process to eliminate based on many variables such as the amount of work done that would be lost and total memory freed.
+Linux keeps a score for each running process, which represents the likelihood at which the process would be killed in an OOM situation.